 The Chennai weather is hot and humid during most parts of the year.
 So, the evenings ,when the sea breeze sets in , are probably the best time of the day to visit this market.
 One can travel by car or any other public transport upto Pookadai (Flower Bazar) police station or to Broadway (which is a prominent landmark), and then walk or take an autorickshaw to Parry’s Corner.
 The map above can be used as a reference.
 It is also possible to ask your way around as most shop owners are very helpful.
 In fact, asking for directions is important as one can easily get lost in this crowded shopping market.

-Most shops open by 11 am and close by 8 pm.
-The roads are in fact deserted after 8 pm.
+For example, most shops open by 11 am and close by 8 pm.
+Further, the roads are in fact deserted after 8 pm.
 The shops are closed on Sundays and on national holidays and other festival days.
 Many of the shop owners belong to the Marwadi community from North India.
-They have shaped the Chennai trading landscape to a large extent.
+In addition, they have shaped the Chennai trading landscape to a large extent.

 Exploring the Parry’s Corner Shopping Market